pd-720/MS20900304-Assignment2/README.md

 ## Setting up the Authorization Server and Resource Server

-Please refer **Section 2 - Configure Authorization Server and Resource Server** of the report contained in the path of the downloaded ZIP file:
+Please refer **Section 2 - Configure Authorization Server and Resource Server** of the report contained in the following path of the downloaded ZIP file:

 *Assignment Details/MS20900304-SS-Assignment2-Report.pdf*